scottlamb/moonfire-nvr/design/schema.md

 ### Copyright

-This file is part of Moonfire NVR, a security camera digital video recorder.
+This file is part of Moonfire NVR, a security camera network video recorder.
 Copyright (C) 2016 Scott Lamb <slamb@slamb.org>

 This program is free software: you can redistribute it and/or modify